RylanSchaeffer/rylanschaeffer.github.io/index.md

 # Welcome!

 My name is Rylan Schaeffer.
-This website is currently under heavy revision.
+This website is currently under almost-daily revision.